Outsidesman/15-Puzzle/README.md

 # 15-Puzzle
-The classic tile sliding game, re-written C++!
+The classic tile sliding game, written C++

 To build and run:
 $ make run